 X-Men vs. Street Fighter

-Archangel appears in a cameo in Chun-Li's ending, where he hits on her after she joins arrives at the Xavier Institute to train.
+Archangel appears in a cameo in Chun-Li's ending, where he hits on her after she arrives at the Xavier Institute to train.

 X-Men Legends II: Rise of Apocalypse